M

 The Mastador is a sweet and loyal breed that makes a great guard dog.

 The Mastador is a lot of dog, and it obviously eats a lot of food.
 So owners need to put a lot of care into selecting the optimum dog food with adequate nutrition.
-Mastadors’ big hearts can unfortunately be likely to succumb to heart problems, so read up on legume-free dog food and the link between legumes and heart failure.
+Mastadors’ big hearts can unfortunately be prone to succumbing to heart problems, so read up on legume-free dog food and the link between legumes and heart failure.

 Despite its tendency to shed, the Mastador’s short and stiff coat should stay clean naturally and does not require a lot of grooming or bathing.
 Weekly brushes should suffice to keep it clean.
 Other aspects of the dog’s maintenance will require more care, however.
 The Mastador will absolutely need regular ear cleanings to prevent infections.
 You should also brush its teeth a few times every week to reduce the chances of gum disease and bad breath.